ThomasTusche/ThomasTusche.github.io/index.md

 ![Docker_Pipeline](./docker_pipeline.png)

 I created two container, one running Wordpress and the other one running the MySQL Server.
 Both are storing their files on the EBS volume of the worker node, to keep the data even if pods are getting destroyed or restartet.
-Normally I would store the data on an EFS Share but here I went for the most simple solution.
+Normally, I would store the data on an EFS Share but here I went for the most simple solution.

-### **2) Project: Diving deeper into Python**
+### **2) Project: Python**

-Python is incredible powerfull while being relatively easy to write.
-Atleast for me, it is the first language I could really stick too, being not a developer.
-Here are some project and code example I did recently.
+Python is incredible powerful while being relatively easy to write.
+Atleast for me, it is the first programming language I could really stick to, being not a developer.
+Here are some projects and code example I did recently.

 #### Blackjack
 ![blackjack](./blackjack.png)

 The first game I tried was the casino game Blackjack.
-The dealer gives you card after card until you stop or reach over 21.
-Afterwards the "Casino" draws it's card and, as the rules states, stops after hitting 17 or more points.
+The dealer gives you a card after card until you stop or reach over 21.
+Afterwards the "Casino" draws it's cards and, as the rules states, stops after hitting 17 or more points.
 The next step is to evaluate the points of the player against the casino and decide who won.
 To make it a bit more interesting you start with a certain amount of credits and have to leave if you run out of them.